sparameswaran/airway-shipment-orchestrator/README.md

 ### DynamoDB Tables

+All the below tables are configured with on-demand capacity to handle large throughput requirements to handle heavy concurrent read/writes.

 * `ShipmentHash` contains unique shipment destinations.
 It uses a hash based on address as DynamoDB Hash Key along with an additional portion comprised of date and a random partition as Sort key to spread repeated addresses.

 * `ShipmentRecord` contains the indivivdual shipment records submitted.
 It uses the address + date + partition as its Hash key and the record as sort key.
 It would also contain the UPS tracker id once the carrrier has generated the tracker id.